 5.1.2.
 Equilibrate the assay Standard #1 and assay Standard #2 to room temperature.

 5.2.
-Prepare a total of 6 thin walled clear tubes of 0.5 mL size.
+Prepare a total of 6 thin-walled clear tubes of 0.5 mL size.

 NOTE: The protocol presented is for quantification of 2 cfDNA and 2 genomic DNA samples, therefore, 4 tubes for 4 samples and this assay requires 2 standards.